 In the scenic setting of countryside Ireland, Hogan weaves the lives of her characters, seamlessly between past and present.
 Captivating her readers through the vivid depiction of Ballycove and its residents, mixing in the history and importance of the material mills, and blending it beautifully with a storyline that keeps you turning page after page.

 I am a devoted fan of Faith Hogan.
-I know that when I read her books – each usually more than once, I’m going to experience a range of sincere emotions, and always delight in every chapter.
+I know that when I read her books—usually more than once, I’m going to experience a range of sincere emotions, and always delight and revel in every chapter.

 The Place We Call Home is a heart-warming, delightful, enjoy-every-word, must-read and I whole-heartedly recommend it.

 Thank you to NetGalley and Aria for the read of Faith Hogan’s, The Place We Call Home.